grongierisc/formation-template/README.md

 #### d.
 Configuring Production

-With the `+` sign, we can add our new process to the production (if you already added the process, you can restart it by double clicking on it).
-We also need a generic service to use the record map.
-This service is `EnsLib.RecordMap.Service.FileService`.
-We then parameter the service:
+With the `+` sign, we can add our new process to the production (if not already done).
+We also need a generic service to use the record map, we use `EnsLib.RecordMap.Service.FileService` (we add it with the `+` button next to services).
+We then parameter this service:

 ![ServiceParam](misc/img/ServiceParam.gif)

-(In this gif, we named our process `Formation.BP.Main`).
+We should now be able to test our BP.

 #### e.
 Testing